Stationary time-vertex signal processing: Appendix

 where $c_g(\theta) = c_{g_T}(\omega) \cdot c_{g_G}(\lambda)$.
 Exploiting this property, we treat the implementation of the two convolutions separately and the presented algorithms can be combined in any order.

 \paragraph{Fast time convolution.} This is the textbook case of TPSD estimation, that is solved by the Welch's method~\cite{welch1967use}.
-The method entails splitting each timeseries into equally sized overlapping segments, and averaging over segments the squared amplitude of the Fourier coefficients.
-The procedure is equivalent to an averaging (over time) of the squared coefficients of a Short Time Fourier Transform (STFT), with half overlapping windows $w_T$ defined such that {$\DFT{w_T(t)} = g_T(\omega)$}~\cite{grochenig2013foundations,feichtinger2012gabor}.
+The method entails splitting each time series into equally sized overlapping segments and averaging over segments the squared amplitude of the Fourier coefficients.
+The procedure is equivalent to an averaging (over time) of the squared coefficients of a Short Time Fourier Transform (STFT), with half-overlapping windows $w_T$ defined such that {$\DFT{w_T(t)} = g_T(\omega)$}~\cite{grochenig2013foundations,feichtinger2012gabor}.
 Let $L$ be the support of the autocorrelation, or equivalently the number of frequency bands.
 We suggest using the iterated sine window

 as it turns the STFT into a tight operator.
 In order to get an estimate of $\ddot{h}$ at unknown frequencies, we interpolate between the $L$ known points using splines~\cite{de1978practical}.

 \paragraph{Fast graph convolution.} Inspired by the technique of~\cite{perraudin2016stationary}, we perform the graph convolution using an approximated graph filtering operation~\cite{susnjara2015accelerated} that scales linearly to the number of graph edges $E$.
 In particular,